lwojcik/lwojcik/README.md

 I'm Łukasz.
 Or just Luke.
 I'm a frontend developer from Warsaw, Poland.

-I code React, Typescript, Node.js and React Native.
+I like React, Typescript, Node.js and React Native.

-Some cool things:
+Some other things of mine:

 * [My homepage](https://www.lukaszwojcik.net/)
 * [Things I do](https://www.lukem.net/)